Beloin/DistributedGame/README.md

 For both the implementations will be needed a "start" point.
 Which means a connecting point to enter to that distribuited group.

 ## The implementation

+Each `player` will have a server code and a client code, so it can reach out to other players and communicate it's position.